 4. Decentraland (MANA)

 Decentraland is a virtual reality game on the Ethereum blockchain that uses the MANA token as an in-game currency.
 Users can purchase goods and services, buy land and visit other players, as well as create and monetize their own content.
-MANA’s current price of $1.05 represents about a 181% increase from its 52-week low of $0.3737.
+MANA’s price of $0.7899 as of Sept.
+2 represents about a 31% increase from its 52-week low of $0.6018 — and a nearly 87% decrease from its 52-week high of $5.90.

-MANA is the largest gaming cryptocurrency in terms of market cap.
-Although it does have competition from the likes of The Sandbox and ApeCoin, and in-game assets are quite expensive — land parcels recently listed on Blockee ranged from several thousand dollars to over $22 million — it has some benefits that could push the token forward.
+MANA is the second-largest gaming cryptocurrency in terms of market cap.
+Although it does have competition from the likes of The Sandbox and ApeCoin, and in-game assets are quite expensive — land parcels recently listed on Blockee start at about $3,000 — it has some benefits that could push the token forward.
 For example, users retain ownership of the digital assets they create in Decentraland and can convert them to cryptocurrencies other than MANA.

-If the Decentraland metaverse needed a legitimacy boost, it got it last week, when Millennium Hotels and Resorts launched M Social on the platform.
-According to BizBash, reporting on comments made by Millennium group senior vice president Saurabh Prakash, this is the first metaverse hotel operated by a hospitality group.
+If the Decentraland metaverse needed a legitimacy boost, it got one in May, when Millennium Hotels and Resorts launched M Social on the platform.
+According to a press release, this is the first metaverse hotel operated by a hospitality group.
+Decentraland has also signed a deal to integrate the upcoming film “The Infinite Machine” and its NFT collection into its metaverse, Variety reported.
+In addition, Grey Goose has recreated its VIP Suite on Decentraland, and it’s gearing up to open a VIP Lounge, according to Forbes.

 5. Algorand (ALGO)